yash16062k/Yaswanth/README.md

 # 👋 Hey, I'm Yaswanth Swarna

-I’m a passionate Software Engineer with 4+ years of experience in building secure full-stack applications and automating cybersecurity workflows.
+I’m a passionate Software Engineer in building secure full-stack applications and automating cybersecurity workflows.
 I enjoy working at the intersection of **Python development**, **security engineering**, and **data analytics** to build systems that are not only functional but also secure and insightful.

 Right now, I’m focusing on developing backend services using **Flask**, **FastAPI**, and **Spring Boot**, while using **React.js** for building clean and responsive frontends.
 I’ve also been working a lot with tools like **Okta**, **Burp Suite**, **ZAP**, and **Active Directory** to streamline IAM and vulnerability management.